 Marital Property vs. Separate Property: The Basics

-In order to define separate property in the context of a marriage, we also need to cover the meaning of marital property.
-Most assets (and debts) acquired during the marriage are considered marital property and thus subject to division in divorce.
-The way in which marital property is divided depends upon the laws of your state, with a handful of states using the "community property" approach (generally, a 50/50 split).
+To define "separate property" in the context of the divorce process, we also need to cover the meaning of "marital property."
+Most assets (and debts) acquired during the marriage are considered marital property.
+They are thus subject to division in divorce.
+The way marital property is divided depends on the laws of your state.
+But keep in mind that a handful of states use the community property approach (generally, a 50/50 split).

 All other property is considered separate property, which means it belongs to just one of the parties in a marriage.
 When a couple gets divorced, separate property is not subject to division.